moderntribe/square1-global-docker/README.md

 1. docker
 1. docker-compose
 1. docker-credential-helper (osx)
-1. bash-completion (if you want sq1 autocomplete commands)
+1. bash-completion (if you want "so" autocomplete commands)
 1. git

 ### Installation